/2 exhaust pipes and finned nuts

 This thread file is American and shows the “threads per inch” as I couldn’t find my metric file for the photos.

 This is the brand new stock set up for the BMW R50/R60 types.
 If you look very closely, you would see a collar welded onto the crimped part of the pipe.
 This collar spreads out the pressure from the ring.
-Always use some type of anti-seize when reinstalling any exhaust nut on any year and model of BMW motorcycle.
+Always use anti-seize when reinstalling any exhaust nut on any year and model of BMW motorcycle.

 This is the unique exhaust pipe for the rare BMW R50S.
 It has the finned nut and the end with a flange.
 These are very hard to find in good condition because there is no way to get the finned nut on or off.
 It is captured just like the R50/R60 type.
 Photo by James Young, thanks.